 All institutions of higher education are required by federal law to conduct a biennial review of campus alcohol and other drug programs and policies.

-The 2012 Biennial Review Committee comprised of faculty, staff and students met from June-August 2012 to conduct the federally required biennial review.
-Two subcommittees also met through October to discuss the Consistency of Enforcement guidelines as well as the new Medical Amnesty Law.
+The 2014 Biennial Review Committee comprised of faculty, staff, and students met from June-August 2014 to conduct the federally required biennial review.
+One subcommittee also met in July to discuss the Consistency of Enforcement guidelines.

-The committee reviewed the Alcohol and Other Drug Prevention Program (AODPP) for program effectiveness and identified strengths and weaknesses in program components.
-The major strength identified is that the AODPP coordinates a comprehensive program that includes evidenced- based strategies that address individual, group, institution and community level issues.
-The major weaknesses identified are: the challenges of working in a decentralized environment and the continuing challenges of working towards culture change with at risk populations (Greeks, first year students, fan behavior, etc.).
+The committee reviewed accomplishments as well as the Alcohol and Other Drug Typology Matrix for program effectiveness.
+This allowed for committee members to identify strengths and weaknesses in program components.
+The major strength identified is that Wolverine Wellness, University Health Service coordinates a comprehensive program that includes evidenced- based strategies that address individual, group, institution and community level issues.
+The major weaknesses identified include the challenges of working in a decentralized environment and the continuing challenges of working towards a culture change with at risk populations (Greeks, first year students, fan behavior, etc.).

 Recommendations for continued improvement include: